Trump Heads To The Hill To Shore Up GOP Support In Border Wall Standoff

 Democrats accused the president of using the shutdown to gain political leverage, while forcing TSA officers, food safety inspectors and Border Patrol agents to work without pay.

-A handful of GOP senators who are up for re-election in 2020 have broken with their party and called for an end to the shutdown.
-But Senate Majority Leader Mitch McConnell, R-Ky., has not budged.
+A handful of GOP senators have broken with their party and voiced concern about the shutdown.

+"I don't like government shutdowns," said Sen. Lisa Murkowski, R-Alaska.
+"I don't think they're a good way to govern and we ought to be able to get our work done."

 McConnell described the president's wall proposal as "imminently reasonable," and noted that Democrats have supported similar border barriers in the past.